Loot - Seasons 1-3

 Technical: 3.5/5

-In a climate of massive wealth inequality, where the world teeters on birthing its first trillionaire even as 1 in 4 employed Americans struggle to afford the essentials—not to mention the difficulties facing unemployed people—it’s no wonder that folks are asking whether or not billionaires should even exist.
-Enter Loot, which sidesteps this question by diving into an adjacent one: Is it possible for billionaires to use their money for good?
-The show approaches the difficult topic with a comedic touch.
-Created by Alan Yang (Tigertail, Master of None) and Matt Hubbard, the Apple TV+ sitcom centers on Molly Wells (Maya Rudolph), who starts a charitable foundation named the Wells Foundation after becoming wealthy from her divorce.
+In a climate of massive wealth inequality, where the world teeters on birthing its first trillionaire even as 1 in 4 employed Americans struggle to afford the essentials, it’s no wonder that folks are asking whether or not billionaires should even exist.
+Enter Loot, which sidesteps this question into an adjacent one: Is it possible for billionaires to use their money for good?
+The show approaches the difficult topic with a comedic touch that could feel glib to some, but lighthearted to others.

-While Rudolph is a force unto herself, Loot also has a stacked cast of characters who play off one another.
+Created by Alan Yang (Tigertail, Master of None) and Matt Hubbard (Parks and Recreation), the Apple TV+ sitcom centers on Molly Wells (Maya Rudolph), who starts a charitable foundation named the Wells Foundation after becoming wealthy from her divorce.
+Rudolph is a force, and she’s not alone: Loot has a stacked cast of characters with wonderful chemistry.
 Nicholas (Joel Kim Booster) complements Molly as her devoted assistant, enabling her shenanigans.
 Nonprofit director Sofía (Michaela Jaé Rodriguez), on the other hand, operates as their foil with her practicality and no-nonsense attitude.

-However, the show’s consistency varies, with some stories far more memorable than others.
+The show’s consistency varies, with some stories far more memorable than others.
 The pacing is also much looser than the average 22-minute sitcom, growing dull at times.
 Still, Loot offers a great time for anyone looking for a feel-good show about a group of people trying their best to make the world a better place.

 Gender: 5/5